Create a Foolproof Crisis Communication Plan for Your Nonprofit

 When you begin to develop your crisis communication plan, you must formulate scenarios for several different situations.
 We have already shared the list of possible scenarios in the previous section.

-The below example is from a school crisis management plan (page 88) that clearly lists the steps and measures to take while dealing with a relevant crisis situation.
+The example below is from a school crisis management plan (page 88) that clearly lists the steps and measures to take while dealing with a relevant crisis situation.

 crisis communication plan examples